awesome31/learning-curve/docs/AWS Solutions Architect/Elastic Compute Cloud/readme.md

 ### Snapshots, Restore and Fast Snapshot Restore

 EBS Snapshots is a way to improve the resiliency of EBS volumes from AZ resilient to Region resilient.
 Snapshots are incremental volume copies to S3.
 The first snapshot is a full copy of the 'data' on the volume.
 Any future snaps are incremental.
 We can restore the snapshot to a new volume.
 Traditionally, when snapshots are used to create a volume, it takes time for the volume to be created.
 With Fast Snapshot Restore, we can create a volume from a snapshot in a faster time frame.
 FSR costs extra.
 Snapshots are billed per GB per month.
 This is used data and NOT allocated data.

+### EC2 and EBS Demo Points

+1. EBS Volumes is in Available state if they are available but not attached to an instance.
+It changes to In-use state if it is attached to an instance.

+### EBS Encryption

+EBS Encryption, like S3 Encryption is encrypted data at rest.
+We use KMS to create a DEK and use it to encrypt the EBS volume.
+The key is only held and used by the EC2 host, which is responsible to encrypt and decrypt the data.
+It does not cost anything extra to use and should be used by default.

+Things to know about EBS Encryption for exam:

+1. We can setup account wide encryption enabled for EBS.
+This means that all the EBS volumes created in the account will be encrypted.
+2. Each volume uses one DEK.
+3. Snapshots and future volumes use the SAME DEK.
+Only if a new volume is created, then a new DEK is used.
+4. OS is not aware of EBS Encryption.

+### Network Interfaces, Instance IPs and Instance DNS